 The Heritage Council provides independent advice, advocacy and programmes on a wide range of critical environmental planning matters at local county, regional, national and international level.

-The Heritage Council’s statutory role in relation to the Irish Planning System is to support all levels of government and to support communities to actively participate in the planning system, through the promotion and enhancement of our world-renowned built, cultural and natural heritage assets.
+The Heritage Council’s statutory role in relation to the Irish Planning System is to support all levels of government, i.e., national, regional and local, and communities to actively participate in the planning system, through the promotion and enhancement of our built, cultural and natural heritage assets.

-Since 2016 our Our Collaborative Town Centre Health Check Programme (CTCHC) is delivered in partnership with RGDATA and the Retail Consortium, the Department Housing, Local Government and Heritage, the Irish Planning Institute, Irish Landscape Institute, Royal Institute of Architects of Ireland, UCD, LIT Thurles, DIT and QUB.
+Since 2016, our Collaborative Town Centre Health Check (CTCHC) Programme (CTCHC) is delivered in partnership with 70+ partners including the Department Housing, Local Government and Heritage, RGDATA, the Eastern Midlands Regional Assembly (EMRA), Local Authorities, Local Chambers, UCD, QUB, UCC, TU Munster, etc.

 Provision of Forward Planning advice